aniela2906/Happy-days-forked/README.md

 ### Phase 2: Training and Artifcat Creation (Dagger container)

-The execution now moves inside the Docker environment defined by our pipeline.go script.
+The execution now moves inside the Docker containerized environment defined by our pipeline.go script.
+Our go script is the core execution engine for the first half of our MLops Pipeline (Build-model phase).
+It's purpose is to define and execute the entire training and tracking process.

 The dagger engine starts, pulls the base Python image and mounts our go/python-files to the container's working directory.